belong2yourself/vulnerabilities/docs/NopCommerce/Cross-Site-Request-Forgery/readme.md

 ## Proof-of-Concept

-The following PoC can be used to create a file under C:\Users\Public\Document [Replace depending on installation type].
+A [proof-of-concept](https://github.com/belong2yourself/vulnerabilities/blob/master/docs/NopCommerce/Cross-Site-Request-Forgery/csrf-poc.html) has been released, and can be used to create a file under C:\Users\Public\Document [Replace depending on installation type].

 **Steps to reproduce:**